akeneo/pim-helpcenter/content/updates/2020-11/1-Stop-your-imports-and-exports.md

 This button comes with a dedicated permission `Stop an ongoing job`.
 If you need it, ask your PIM admin to give you the right to do so.

-On a side note, some other jobs such as mass actions or rule executions can also be stopped at any time in the process tracker.
-So neat!

 ::: more
 [What is an import?](../articles/imports.html)